 The project plan lays out what needs to happen cross-functionally to deliver the new customer experience.
 It includes a series of activities that have a defined outcome and a fixed start and end date.

-The general product plan may span a long timeframe with work tied to big-picture goals and initiatives.
+The product plan may span a long time frame with work tied to big-picture goals and initiatives.
 The immediate plan in our integration example would tie to the new functionality that is going to be delivered.